Towards interconnectivity of Metaverses

 - Posters present results of ongoing or recently completed work in 3D web research and application.
 The poster format offers the opportunity to interactively present and discuss interesting results to the Web3D community.
-Posters should be submitted in the form of a 4 pages document.
+Posters should be submitted in the form of abstracts (2 pages).
 Posters must be formatted using the document templates for conferences.
 Upon acceptance, the final revised poster is required in paper and electronic format.
-Acceptable poster printing and formatting guidelines are here.
 Printing and delivery of the poster is the author’s responsibility.

 - Demonstrations enable artists, content designers, and developers to share their innovative 3D work at the conference.
 Artwork and applications developed for various platforms, including the Web, desktop, mobile, and VR/AR systems, are welcome.
 Submission should include names, affiliations, and contact information, title of the demonstration, and a short summary including: technology and tools used, use case and market readiness.

 - Industrial Use Cases enable practitioners to demonstrate how 3D Web technologies may be used in industrial applications.
 A special track during Web3D 2023 will be devoted to industrial use cases to share best practices, and requirements of using 3D in various application domains.
 Each presentation will last 20 minutes with 5-10 minutes for discussions.
 Submission should include names, affiliations, and contact information, title of the presentation, and a short summary including: Application domain and industry use case.